goodbyekansas/nedryland/docs/src/deployment.md

 ## Setting up project deployment targets

-`mkProject` accepts extra targets and `deploy` is conventionally used for project deployment targets and can be accessed through `nix-build -A deploy.<attribute>`.
+`mkProject` accepts extra targets and `deploy` is conventionally used for project deployment targets and can be accessed through `deploy.<attribute>`.

 All values in this set should be deployment derivations, or combinations of them which can be created with the convenience